The Kelvin-Helmholtz instability at the boundary of relativistic magnetized jets: Discussion and conclusions

-{\it Conclusions}--- We have studied the linear stability properties of the KHI for relativistic, asymmetric, magnetized flows, with focus on conditions appropriate for the interface between a magnetized relativistic jet and a gas-pressure-dominated wind.
-We derive the most general form of the dispersion relation and provide an analytical approximation of its solution for $c_{sw}/v_A\ll1$.
+We have studied the linear stability properties of the KHI for relativistic, asymmetric, magnetized flows, with focus on conditions appropriate for the interface between a magnetized relativistic jet and a gas-pressure-dominated wind.
+We derive the most general form of the dispersion relation and provide an analytical approximation of its solution for $\epsilon=c_{sw}/\vatot\ll1$.
 The stability properties are chiefly determined by the angle $\psi$ between the jet magnetic field and the wavevector projection onto the jet/wind interface.
 For $\psi=\pi/2$, magnetic tension plays no role, and our solution resembles the one of a gas-pressure dominated jet.
-Here, only sub-Alfv\'enic jets are unstable ($0<M_e\equiv(v/v_A)\cos\theta<1$, as long as $v<1$).
-For $\psi=0$, the velocity shear needs to overcome the magnetic tension, and only super-Alfv\'enic jets are unstable ($1<M_e<\sqrt{(1+\Gamma_w^2)/(1+v_A^2\Gamma_w^2)}$).
+Here, only sub-Alfv\'enic jets are unstable ($0<M_e\equiv(v/\vatot)\cos\theta<1$, as long as $v<1$).
+For $\psi=0$, the velocity shear needs to overcome the magnetic tension, and only super-Alfv\'enic jets are unstable ($1<M_e<\sqrt{(1+\Gamma_w^2)/(1+\vatot^2\Gamma_w^2)}$).
+At zeroth order in $\epsilon$, the phase speed of unstable modes is $\omega/k=v$ in the jet frame, i.e., they are purely growing in the wind frame.

 Our analytical results are valuable for both theoretical and observational studies.
 They can be easily incorporated into global MHD simulations of jet launching and propagation, to identify KH-unstable surfaces \citep{chatterjee2020,sironi_21,wong2021}.
 On the observational side, claims have been made that the KHI is observed along Active Galactic Nuclei (AGN) jets, based on the geometry of the outflow \citep{lobanov2001,issaoun2022}.
 Our formulae can place this claim on solid grounds, if estimates of the field strength and orientation and of the flow velocities are available.
 Besides AGNs, our results have implications for other jetted sources such as, but not limited to, gamma-ray bursts, tidal disruption events, X-ray binaries, and pulsar wind nebulae.